peteroupc/html3dutil/README.md

 - Add setMaterial and removeShape methods to the ShapeGroup class
 - Default shader program now uses `modelViewMatrix` instead of separate `world` and `view` uniforms
-- FIx JSON issues in GLUtil.loadFileFromUrl method
+- Fix JSON issues in GLUtil.loadFileFromUrl method
 - Many new demos added
 - Add graphics filters tutorial and expanded several other tutorials